 In this trip report, I review my flight on Hong Kong Airlines in business class on their A330 from Hong Kong to Shanghai.
 This flight was for a recent work trip, and I booked with Hong Kong airlines as Cathay… Read More.

 Back in August 2018 Hong Kong Airlines had Business Class tickets from San Francisco and Los Angeles to Asia on sale for just $680 USD Round Trip.
 These tickets typically sell for $5,000 USD or more.
 It was such a… Read More.

 Free VIP Benefits At Luxury Hotels

 Wherever you fly to, if you want to book a luxury hotel, use our luxury travel concierge.
-We offer free upgrades, free breakfasts, free hotel credit and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz Carlton, InterContinental and more… for the same price as the hotel’s own websites.
+We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz-Carlton, InterContinental, and more for the same price as the hotel’s websites.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.